 The curriculum is cross-cultural in foundation and reflects the interdisciplinary strength of our faculty in areas including history and art history, philosophy, literature, religion, film and media, and cultural studies.
 Humanities students engage with Asian, African, European, American, and Oceanian cultures and intellectual traditions.
 They learn to employ multiple disciplinary perspectives, and to engage with a wide range of different sources.
 Rather than developing career-specific skills that become obsolete within a few years, the Humanities major deepens a range of fundamental skills important in all professional paths, such as reading, writing, interpretation, analysis, argument and strategies for undertaking original research.
 These skills are both highly valuable and extremely transferable to any future goals students may choose for themselves.
 Humanities majors graduate with the capacity to critically engage with our globalizing world, to generate new ideas that can reinterpret our past and lay foundations for rethinking our shared future, and to pursue a wide range of careers.

 How is the Humanities curriculum structured?

-In the Humanities core courses, students acquire a set of methods for humanistic inquiry.
-Students then develop an area of thematic or disciplinary focus by taking courses in Shanghai and other NYU sites in consultation with faculty advisors.
-In the senior year, they take the Capstone Course and produce a final thesis to showcase their intellectual development.
+The Humanities major combines a rigorous general education in the humanities with a concentrated focus on a particular discipline or theme.
+The requirements for the major are designed to allow students to construct a program of study that fits their own intellectual interests.
+It is probably the most flexible curriculum of any major at NYUSH.
+During their coursework, Humanities majors learn a diverse set of methods for humanistic inquiry in their Foundations courses, which serve as introductory courses to various fields of study such as art history history, literature, and philosophy.
+Students then develop an area of thematic or disciplinary focus by taking upper-level courses in Shanghai and other NYU sites in consultation with faculty advisors.
+In the senior year, they take the Capstone Course sequence and produce a final thesis to showcase their intellectual development.